ben594/align/FAQ.md

 [slides](https://courses.cs.duke.edu/fall23/compsci316d/lectures/09-sql-prog.pdf)
 on this topic.
 Specifically Slides 11 and 14-16.

 ### How do I paginate when there are too many result rows?
-Can I
-    avoid retrieving all of them from database in one go?
+Can I avoid retrieving all of them from the database in one go?

 Check out the very useful SQL feature `LIMIT`/`OFFSET`.
 For example, this query returns the 400th-499th rows: